mc17uulm/remind-me/readme.txt

 - Extensive documentation
 - Build with a special attention to security, reliability and efficiency

-You can find the full documentation under [mc17uulm.github.io/RemindMe](https://mc17uulm.github.io/remind-me/).
+You can find the full documentation under [move-78-io.github.io/RemindMe](https://move-78-io.github.io/remind-me-docs/#/).

 == Installation ==

-RemindMe can be easily installed in your WorpPress backend.
+RemindMe can be easily installed in your WordPress backend.
 Click in your backend on the `Plugins` site and there on `Install`.
 Insert into the search form `RemindMe`.
 The plugin should be listed, with a simple click on `Install now` the plugin gets installed.

-You can find the full documentation under [mc17uulm.github.io/RemindMe](https://mc17uulm.github.io/remind-me/).
+You can find the full documentation under [move-78-io.github.io/RemindMe](https://move-78-io.github.io/remind-me-docs/#/).

 == Changelog ==